 The museum in Houston, Texas, has a total floor space of 35,000 square feet and was first inaugurated in 1992.
 The museum’s collection has objects and relics that seek to “inform the public and preserve the legacy of death care.”

-The museum is on the northside of Houston off of Richey Road and Interstate 45, exit 64, and is approximately 15 minutes west of Bush Airport.
+The museum is on the northside of Houston off of Richey Road and Interstate 45, exit 64.
 During the week, the museum is open from ten in the morning until four in the afternoon; on weekends, it is available from noon until four in the afternoon.

 The History of the Museum